flyteorg/flyte/protos/docs/admin/admin.rst

    "id", ":ref:`ref_flyteidl.core.WorkflowExecutionIdentifier`", "", "Identifier of the workflow execution to relaunch. +required"
    "name", ":ref:`ref_string`", "", "User provided value for the relaunched execution.
 If none is provided the system will generate a unique string. +optional"
+   "overwrite_cache", ":ref:`ref_bool`", "", "Allows for all cached values of a workflow and its tasks to be overwritten for a single execution.
+If enabled, all calculations are performed even if cached results would be available, overwriting the stored data once execution finishes successfully."